ThomBogers/blocks/README.md

 Screenshots of versions by githash may be found [here](docs/versions.md)

 ## Todo
- - Moving into wall while jumping causes vertical collision, resetting vertical velocity back to 0
- - Add projectiles
+ - Threading
     - Do not use clean flag to re-render on chunk.hit
     - Find better way to retry theardpool.get_thread than timer in World.gd
+ - Gameplay
+    - Add projectiles
     - prevent block placement at occupied position
+ - Misc
     - introduce loading / options screen
- - Fix textures for all sides of cubes, and fix direction